 Taxonomy: f.
 Dilepididae

-Dipylidium caninum fully developed metacestode with withdrawn rostellum dissected from a haemocoele of adult cat flea, the intermediate host, reared at 30 degrees C and 3 mm Hg 13 days post infection.
-D. caninum (the dog tapeworm) is a common parasite of dogs and cats world wide and occasionally humans become infected by ingesting infective fleas such as the one above.
+Dipylidium caninum developing metacestodes in haemocoele of adult cat flea, the intermediate host, at 25 degrees C and 13 days post infection.
+(H&E stained section).
+D. caninum (the dog tape worm) is a common parasite of dogs and cats world wide and occasionally humans become infected by ingesting infective fleas.
 Flea larvae are infected by eating the eggs in the egg capsules passed from the intestine.
 Development of the parasite in the flea is not linked to the development of the flea but rather is controlled by temperature and relative humidity.
-Below 30 degrees C the parasite does not become infective until the infected adult fleas have infected mammals for 5 - 7 days, the mammalian surface temperature is essential for the parasite to complete its development in the flea. (rh - rostellar hooks, s - sucker).
+Below 30 degrees C the parasite does not become infective until the infected adult fleas have infected mammals for 5 - 7 days, the mammalian surface temperature is essential for the parasite to complete its development in the flea.
 (Pugh 1985 PhD thesis).

 First Picture |

 Previous Picture |